Approximate Equivariance in Reinforcement Learning: BACKGROUND

 A key component of our method is the relaxed version of the group convolution \citep{wang2022approximately}.
 The kernel $\psi$ is replaced with several kernels $\{\psi_l\}_{l=1}^{L}$ and the output is composed as a linear combination.
 The relaxed group convolution is defined as

 where $w^l$ are the relaxed weights and each $\psi_\theta^{l}$ are constrained to be exactly equivariant.
-Note that as $w^l(h)$ depends on the specific element $h$, this breaks the strict equivariance of the group convolution. \cite{wang2022approximately} also introduce relaxed versions of steerable convolutions.
+Note that as $w^l(h)$ depends on the specific element $h$, this breaks the strict equivariance of the group convolution. \cite{wang2022approximately} also introduce relaxed versions of steerable convolutions, see \cite{wang2022approximately} or Appendix~\ref{app:steerable_conv} for more details.